-The best way to lessen or eliminate the symptoms you might be experiencing from EMF exposure is to reduce your interaction with them.
+The best way to lessen or eliminate the symptoms from EMF exposure is to reduce your interaction with them.
 And the good news is there are plenty of easy ways to do just that despite feeling like EMFs are everywhere.

 What you’ll also find in nature that has become quite sparse in our urban environments are negative ions.